DanielHara/AI-email-newsletter/README.md

-# AI-email-reply
+# AI-email-newsletter
-Use AI to reply to emails
+Use AI to create a newletter

-Side project to use AI to reply to emails, built with TypeScript and React, running on node
+Side project to use AI to create a newsletter, built with TypeScript and React, running on node

 To run the "hello world" script to send a simple email: